Lowest Mortgage Rate in Canada. Starting from 1.99%

 What happens if your renewal date passes without a new contract in place?

-Your mortgage contract will lapse into a temporary term if your current lender doesn't receive a signed renewal agreement, or the mortgage isn't paid out on or before the maturity date (e.g. if you're switching lenders).
+Your mortgage contract will lapse into a open or closed term at a much higher rate if your current lender doesn't receive a signed renewal agreement, or the mortgage isn't paid out on or before the maturity date (e.g. if you're switching lenders).

-The length and terms of the temporary mortgage will depend on the lender, with the most common ones being:
+The length and terms of the new mortgage will depend on the lender, with the most common ones being:

 • An open variable-rate term at Prime +3% or 4%